MuhammadAliAbid58/Whisper-AI/README.md

+Whisper AI Assistant
+Your Personal Voice-Controlled Virtual Assistant

+Whisper AI Assistant is a Python-based, voice-controlled chatbot that integrates speech recognition and synthesis with web automation using Selenium, allowing interactive conversations via DuckDuckGo Chat.

+Speak to interact with the chatbot
+Receive spoken responses in real-time
+Simple setup and easy to customize

+Features:
+Voice input recognition using SpeechRecognition library Text-to-speech responses using gTTS and pygame
+Browser automation with Selenium WebDriver
+Seamless integration with DuckDuckGo Chat

 Setting Up Your Voice-Controlled Virtual Assistant Chatbot Welcome to the setup guide for Whisper AI Assistant, a voice-controlled virtual assistant chatbot using Python and Selenium.